 How do dome cameras compare to other types of cameras?

-Dome cameras are ideal for indoor, aesthetic-sensitive environments and provide wide coverage with vandal resistance.
+Dome cameras are ideal for indoor, aesthetic-sensitive environments and provide broad visibility with vandal resistance.
 However, they may not be optimal for long-range or outdoor-only applications.

 What are the key features to look for in a dome camera system?